webmozarts/console-parallelization/README.md

 *: When using the `Parallelization` trait, those hooks can be directly configured by overriding the corresponding method.

+## Subscribed Services

+You should be using [subscribed services] or proxies.
+Indeed, you may otherwise end up with the issue that the service initially injected in the command may end up being different than the one used by the container.
+This is because upon error, the `ResetServiceErrorHandler` error handler is used which resets the container when an item fails.
+As a result, if the service is not directly fetched from the container (to get a fresh instance if the container resets), you will end up using an obsolete service.

+A common symptom of this issue is to run into a closed entity manager issue.

 ## Differences with Amphp/ReactPHP

 If you came across this library and wonder what the differences are with [Amphp] or [ReactPHP] or other potential